uo-ec607/lectures/06-web-css/06-web-css.md

 In the next lecture, we're going to focus on client-side web content and interacting with APIs.
 For the moment, you can practice your `rvest`-based scraping skills by following along with any of the many (many) tutorials available online.
 I want to make two particular suggestions, though:

-### Polite
+### More on web ettiquette

-I mentioned the [polite package](https://github.com/dmi3kno/polite) earlier in this lecture.
+We spoke a bit about the "be nice" scraping motto at the beginning of the lecture.
+I also wanted to point you to the **polite** package ([link](https://github.com/dmi3kno/polite)).
 It provides some helpful tools to maintain web etiquette, such as checking for permission and not hammering the host website with requests.
-It also plays very nicely with the `rvest` workflow that we covered today, so please take a look.
+It also plays very nicely with the **rvest** workflow that we covered today, so please take a look.

 ### Modeling and prediction